MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/developer/using-events-api.md

 ---
 title: "Using the Events API (Dynamics 365 Marketing Developer Guide) | Microsoft Docs"
-description: "Read about the Events API that lets you access data of events, sessions, session tracks, and passes"
+description: "Learn how to use the Events API to access date from events, sessions, session tracks, and passes in Dynamics 365 Marketing"
 keywords: developer; dev; developer guide; system configuration ms.date: 06/11/2019 ms.service: dynamics-365-marketing